Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

 # Data normalization with the matrix balancing approach of Hi-Corrector

 This pipeline illustrates the procedure to normalize and normalize a **global Hi-C contact map** (intra- and inter-chromosomal interactions) following the matrix balancing approach of [Hi-Corrector](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
+Default species that you can use are human *hg38* and mouse *mm10*.
+For other species use the specific function arguments (see API documentation).

 ## Table of Contents